-While measuring any visible mold growths in your home is one of the best ways of determining whether you need mold remediation, it may not always be possible to rely on this method alone.
+While measuring any visible mold growth in your home is one of the best ways of determining whether you need mold remediation, it may not always be possible to rely on this method alone.

 Hidden mold, or mold that grows out of sight in out-of-the-way places, can pose just as serious a risk as visible mold growths.
 This hidden mold can grow anywhere, from behind your wallpaper to underneath your carpet.